jasonbayton/rhino_content/support/zero-touch.md

 <div class="callout callout-warning">
 <div class="callout-heading">Enterprise management heads-up</div>
 Note: You will need a zero-touch Customer Account which can be acquired from your device reseller.
-If you are using a Rhino Device purchased direct from Social Mobile or Rhino online, please <a href="/support/escalate">contact the Rhino team</a>
+If you are using a RHINO Device purchased direct from Social Mobile or RHINO online, please <a href="/support/escalate">contact the RHINO team</a>
 </div>

 ## What is zero-touch?

-Zero-touch is an Android Enterprise enrolment method, which can offer an efficient way to provision your Rhino devices for enterprise management.
+Zero-touch is an Android Enterprise enrolment method, which can offer an efficient way to provision your RHINO devices for enterprise management.
 Used by many organisations, it allows a device to be preconfigured, or assigned, to an EMM platform prior to the device being switched on for the first time (the out of box experience).

 Once you have zero-touch configured, you can turn on an assigned device, connect it to a network & the zero-touch configuration will pull down the EMM config to enrol it onto your EMM Console.